 While the requirements to become an Illinois or Indiana teacher are rigorous, all Greater Chicago-Northwest Indiana corps members end their two-year commitment as certified teachers.

 Corps members must pass the appropriate content test(s) for the state in which they’re teaching.
 For most subjects that requires them to only take and pass one content exam.
 For those teaching both bilingual education, they are required to pass their subject context exam and a subject language proficiency exam to qualify for the bilingual endorsement.

 Teaching in Illinois

-State law requires that corps members enroll in an alternative certification master of teaching program in order to legally teach in Chicago and North Chicago.
+State law requires that corps members enroll in an alternative certification master of arts teaching program in order to legally teach in Chicago and North Chicago.
 Our university partner for grades 1 through 12 (all subjects) is Relay Graduate School of Education.
 Our Partner for Early Childhood Education is National Louis University.

 Chicago and North Chicago corps members receive the state’s Educator License with Stipulations (ELS) during their first year.
 They go on to complete their Professional Educator License (PEL) at the end of their second year, provided they have fulfilled all coursework, processing, and testing requirements.
-All Chicago and North Chicago corps member will receive their masters of teaching in their assigned subject area.
+All Chicago and North Chicago corps member will receive their masters of arts in teaching in their assigned subject area.

 Teaching in Indiana